 I’m anxious to find out what happens to my characters.
 I care about them and this strange new world.

 My biggest problem is slowing down enough to describe the setting.
-I’m an action girl and find writing description a tedious exercise.
+I’m an action girl and find writing descriptions a tedious exercise.
 But it adds to the total word count, I keep reminding myself.

 Don’t forget the internal and external conflict.